 The Department offers a major in Communications with two concentrations.
-Students may select a concentration from the following: Corporate Communications (public relations and marketing) or Mass Communications.
+Students may select a concentration from the following: Public Relations or Mass Communications.

 A Communications minor is offered to students majoring in other programs.
 The minor permits students to reach a level of competency in written, spoken, and visual communications to complement their primary area of preparation.